 During the AACC webinar, a record number of comments from participants honed in on a common theme: FDA makes rules for manufacturers, but what are labs expected to do in the meantime to meet CLIA standards?

 For its part, FDA believes that the draft guidance for professional-use meters could actually make life easier for labs if it were implemented, shifting the burden onto manufacturers to prove that their products really work the way hospitals and labs use them.
-FDA wants manufacturers to perform rigorous new studies among hospitalized patients and validate new meters according to much tighter standards, instead of “pretending” that their meters are intended for lay users, Lias explained during the webinar (See Box, right).
+FDA wants manufacturers to perform rigorous new studies among hospitalized patients and validate new meters according to much tighter standards, instead of "pretending" that their meters are intended for lay users, Lias explained during the webinar (See Box, below).